Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 Suddenly, developers could build applications that worked with thousands of different tokens without writing custom code for each one.
 A decentralized exchange could list any ERC-20 token, a lending protocol could accept any ERC-20 as collateral, and users could seamlessly move assets between different applications.
 This composability (the ability for different protocols to work together like Lego blocks) became one of Ethereum's defining characteristics.

-The ecosystem continued to evolve with additional standards: **ERC-721** and **ERC-1155** for non fungible tokens (which we'll explore in Chapter XI), and the **Ethereum Name Service (ENS)** which allows users to replace those cryptographic addresses with human readable names like "larry.eth".
+The ecosystem continued to evolve with additional standards: **ERC-721** and **ERC-1155** for non fungible tokens (which Chapter XI explores), and the **Ethereum Name Service (ENS)** which allows users to replace those cryptographic addresses with human readable names like "larry.eth".
 These standards, combined with **EIP 55 checksums** that help prevent address typos, make Ethereum increasingly user friendly while maintaining its technical rigor.

 Understanding how Ethereum processes transactions and maintains standards is just the beginning.
 The real magic happens in how the network reaches consensus about what transactions are valid and in what order they should be processed.
 This brings us to one of Ethereum's significant transformations: its evolution from an energy intensive system to a proof of stake mechanism.